the most common personal branding mistakes

 (and how to avoid them!)

-True brand clarity work is never easy, but it is really simple – especially once you understand what not to do.
-Below I’ll walk you through the five most common personal branding mistakes I see everywhere, all the time so you can avoid them!
+True brand clarity work is never easy, but it IS really simple – especially once you understand what not to do.
+Below I’ll walk you through the five most common personal branding mistakes I see everywhere, all the time so you can easily avoid them as you build your own personal brand!

 Personal Branding Mistake 1: